nickbauman/htmlcleaner/README.md

 # HtmlCleaner

 Copyright (c) 2006-2012, Vladimir Nikic and the HtmlCleaner team.
 All rights reserved.

+Additions Copyright (c) 2012, Nick Bauman, donated back to the original maintainer if Vlad ever wants them.

 	This is a fork of the orginal HtmlCleaner project by Vladimir Nikic found on http://htmlcleaner.sourceforge.net/